+27 21 852 4719 [email protected] Mon-Fri 8:00-17:30 (SAST)

 Plan your outdoor fiber installation carefully by surveying the site, choosing the right cable type, and following FOA and OSP standards to ensure reliability.
 Select the best installation method—direct burial, aerial, conduit, or underwater—based on your environment and future.
 Outdoor fiber optic cable is a type of communication cable specifically designed for harsh outdoor environments.
 At its core, the optical fibers are enclosed within protective layers that are resistant to pressure, water, and ultraviolet radiation.
 Whether you're linking buildings, running broadband in rural areas, or building 5G infrastructure, the right cable matters.
 It affects performance, maintenance, cost, and reliability.

-• How to hide a router with fiber optic cable
+• How should fiber optic cable wells be used

 [PDF Version]

-• How to convert a single-mode fiber optic cable to a wired interface
+• How to connect a horizontal optical fiber cable

-How to convert a single-mode fiber optic cable to a wired interface
+How to connect a horizontal optical fiber cable

 [PDF Version]